 PHOSPHORUS ASSESSMENT USING HAIR MINERAL ANALYSIS

 False phosphorus readings with pubic hair.
 Pubic hair samples will often give very high phosphorus readings – up to 50 mg%!
 This is just one reason why the use of pubic hair for hair mineral analysis is not as reliable as head or body hair.
-Hair testing laboratories allow practitioners to submit pubic hair samples, but I do not allow clients to do this unless there are no alternatives.
-Fingernails or toenails are more reliable indicators of the soft tissue phosphorus level.
-Some laboratories may allow doctors to send in nails if hair is not available, but head hair is best.
+Hair testing laboratories often allow practitioners to submit pubic hair samples, but I do not allow clients to do this unless there are no alternatives.
+(Fingernails or toenails are more reliable indicators of the soft tissue phosphorus level.)

 A speed indicator.
 Phosphorus on a hair mineral test may indicate the speed of protein synthesis.
 This is an important sign, at times.

 A catabolic indicator.
 When the hair phosphorus level is less than 15 mg%, a person is not synthesizing protein fast enough.
 This reflects a more catabolic state.
 This means one is tearing the body down faster than it is being built up.
 This is a simple, useful indicator for assessing a person’s health status and perhaps understanding why a person is not improving very fast.